lstorchi/matinformatics/README.md

   # then collect all out_* err_* and 2Dfeature_rmse.csv_* in a singlke machine and dir and run
   python3 23Dfeatsexctratand.py -d ./2DFeatures/ -k newadata.pkl

+  # 3D features on several machines
+  for name in lista machine names: do
+      scp  newadata.pkl newadata.csv feature_rmse.csv feature_rmse.csv formulaslist.txt $machinename:matinformatics/
+  done

+  # in the script ./run_mutiple.sh set PROGNAME=generate3Dfeats.py, if we want to scan up to 10000 and use 3 processors
+  # the script wil suggest the next run
+  ./run_mutiple.sh 100 0 3 0 10000

+  # and after we can proceed as for the 2D features